Here’s how to delete your Chrome history, quickly, and easily.

 Tap Clear data and you’re done.

-Delete a specific item from your Chrome history on Android
+Delete a Specific Item on Android

 Use the same steps as above to get to your History page.
 Tap the history items you want to erase, then the trashcan logo in the top right of the screen.